BenjMy/EOMAJI/WorkInProgress.md

 ## Processing

+ - [ ] improve centum
+   - make it works for AQUACROP inputs
+   - make it works for Majadas inputs
+- [ ] agricultural plot delineation using https://github.com/fieldsoftheworld
+- [ ] Daily probability can be sum up to monthly values to improve estimates!

 ### Issues

 **TWIN simulations**

+- [ ] Daily probability can be sum up to monthly values to improve estimates!
+- [ ] issue with AQUACROP --> why continue to irrigate while the plant is harvested??
+- [ ] why observation of ET are not constraining that much the state and the model parameters? almost no effects are visible!
 - [x] July calendar only works for matplolib 3.7: temporary solved using a specific branch with a fix: pip install git+https://github.com/thoellrich/july.git@fix-mpl.cbook.MatplotlibDepreciationWarning